litespeedtech/lscache_wp/litespeed-cache/readme.txt

 17. Frontend Adminbar Shortcut

 == Changelog ==

+= 1.6.6.1 - December 8 2017 =
+* [IAPI] Limit first-time submission to one image group for test-run purposes.
+* [BUGFIX] Fixed vary group generation issue associated with custom user role plugins.
+* [BUGFIX] Fixed WooCommerce issue where logged-in users were erroneously purged when ESI is off.
+* [BUGFIX] Fixed WooCommerce cache miss issue when ESI is off.

 = 1.6.6 - December 6 2017 =
 * [NEW FEATURE] Preserve EXIF in Media setting.